 |Colors||Shadow Black, Lunar White||Shadow Black, Lunar White, Sunset, Wave, Olive|

-- With an IP56 rating, Move stands up to humidity, rain, snow, dust, salt spray, UV rays, and extreme heat and cold.
+- IP56 rating (stands up to humidity, rain, snow, dust, salt spray, UV rays, as well as extreme heat and cold)

 Sonos Move vs. Roam: Key Differences

 While these specs do an excellent job highlighting the specs of the Sonos Move vs Roam, they don’t say much about what exactly these differences mean.
 For this reason, we’ll take some time to dive deeper into a few of these key differences.
 From the price of each speaker to the portability of the two to the kind of battery life you can expect from the Sonos Move vs. Roam, these are the three things that set the Sonos Bluetooth speakers apart the most.

 Firstly, there’s the price.
 When purchasing any sort of consumer electronics, the actual cost of the thing is always going to play an enormous role.
 Depending on your budget, this could effectively make or break your decision.
 The Sonos Move costs $399.
 The Sonos Roam costs less than half the price of the Move, currently priced at $179.
 While both are drastically more affordable than other Sonos products — namely their home theater and multi-room audio setups — the price difference between the Sonos Move vs. Roam is equally as drastic.